fesa340/rsschool-cv/cv.md

     Tel: +48536353598

 ### About myself:
-    I want to learn Front-End Development in RSSchool!
+I am energetic, ambitious persoon with high self-motivation, creative, adaptive and have an eye for detail.
+Now I'm learning Front-End Development in Rolling-Scopes school.
 ### Skills

     Python